tengros/Git-exercise/ReadMe.txt

 This is an exercise in Git and Github.

-Try to make changes on github and pull it to my local repo.
+Down under here I will make changes on github and my computer -> Try to make changes on github and pull it to my local computer.
+Let's test this